 In the coming years, we can expect the role of many IT admins to shift to include more security-related responsibilities.
 It will be a tough transition for some, but the results will benefit everyone.

 Privacy is entirely possible for any home or business network and the smart technology they use.
 But in a business setting, the priorities and parameters must be planned ahead of time.
 Guarding yourself and your business means securing important details.

 - Financial information

 - Health information

 - Trade secrets

 Managed switches can actually help silo and secure insider access between departments.
 Limiting access rights is a big step toward sealing off valuable data from misuse or malicious intent.

 Knowledge is Power

 Your family, your employees, and your customers expect their networks to be safe.
 Who can blame them?
 It’s a reasonable expectation.

 If you’re in charge of the network, fear not.
-You can indeed improve security and adherence to best practices.
+You can indeed improve privacy for your smart technology and adherence to best practices.